 I have so much I want to share about what I've learned to date, but I'm still processing how much this has impacted every area of my life until now, including destructive behaviors and limiting beliefs about myself.
 Truthfully, I am in awe of how far I've come despite living with this disorder.

-I will share more about my diagnosis process and how I'm embracing this new knowledge, but for now, I want to share a reflection that just occurred to me today.
+I will share more about my diagnosis process and how I'm focusing on self-care to manage my ADHD, but for now, I want to share a reflection that just occurred to me today.

 ADHD + My Early Life